-- 3D mouse: As a low-cost hand-held device, it provides a tracker sensor and a set of buttons.
-By changing the orientation of the mouse, the user can exert navigation control or apply direct manipulation in a virtual environment. - Interactive glove: It is worn by the user and has transducers sewn into the finger joints, which can be used to tell the computer the physical characteristics of the fingers when they are bent.
-This allows the computer to identify when an object is being picked up, although the user would have no real sense of holding the object [15]. - Force feedback devices: They are able to give the user a feel of physically interacting with virtual objects, and are often referred to as active haptic devices.
-One of the available techniques is the Phantom-like haptic device [94], which involves a stylus fixed to a base, and can provide force resistance according to users' input actions and physical attributes defined with the object being manipulated.
+- 3D mouse It is a low cost hand-held device that provides a tracker sensor and a set of buttons.
+By changing the orientation of the mouse, the user can exert navigation control or apply direct manipulation in a virtual environment. - Interactive glove It is worn by the user and transducers sewn into the finger joints, which can be used to tell the computer the physical characteristics of the fingers when

+- they are bent.
+This allows the computer to identify when an object is being picked up, although the user would have no real sense of holding the object [SSC02]. - Force feedback devices They are able to give the user a feel of physically interacting with virtual objects, and are often referred to as active haptic devices.
+One of the available techniques is the Phantom-like haptic device [Sto00], which involves a stylus fixed to a base, and can provide force resistance according to users' input actions and physical attributes defined with the object being manipulated.
 It can produce realistic feeling of the shape and textures of a solid object and the physical property of a deformable object.

 3.4.2.
-Resourcing a virtual environment
+Resourcing a Virtual Environment

 The computational resources required to generate and interact with a virtual environment can be very different depending upon what is being simulated.
-A single desktop computer, or a cluster, with a \pounds 1,000 graphics card can be sufficient However, many high-performance applications are looking to the Grid and parallel computing to provide high-quality graphics and resource-intensive data processing.
+A single desktop computer, or a cluster, with a £1,000 graphics card can be sufficient However, many high performance applications are looking to the Grid and parallel computing to provide high quality graphics and resource-intensive data processing.

-One of the most successful implementations of a virtual environment is the CAVE (Cave Automatic Virtual Environment) [95].
-It provides the illusion of immersion by projecting stereo images on the walls and floor of a room-sized cube.
+One of the most successful implementations of a virtual environment is the CAVE (Cave Automatic Virtual Environment) [CNSDe92].
+It provides the illusion of immersion by projecting stereo images on the walls and floor of a roomsized cube.
 Simply by wearing lightweight stereo glasses, multiple users can enter and walk freely inside the CAVE.
 A head tracking system continuously adjusts the stereo projection to the current position of the main viewer.
-The technology of the CAVE and other large-scale visualization environments has developed greatly over the last decade.
+The technology of the CAVE and other large scale visualization environments has developed greatly over the last decade.
 Reconfigurable environments are providing even greater flexibility today.
 CAVE has been deployed in numerous visualization applications around the world.
-Such an immersive virtual environment requires the use of a high-performance computer, for example, a SGI Onyx 3400 with 12 CPUs and 3 graphics pipes for CAVE.
-A special-purpose software is also needed to manage the virtual environment, such as the open source DIVERSE [96].
+Such an immersive virtual environment requires the use of a high performance computer, for example, a SGI Onyx 3400 with 12 CPUs and 3 graphics pipes for CAVE, Special purpose software is also needed to manage the virtual environment, such as the open source DIVERSE [KASK02].

-A related development to DIVERSE is the Resource Aware Visualization Environment (RAVE) [97].
-It supports collaborative visualization and scales from immersive platforms, to non-immersive but network-enabled platforms, including PCs and PDAs.
+A related development to DIVERSE is the Resource Aware Visualization Environment (RAVE) [RAV04], which supports a collaborative visualization environment that scales from immersive platforms, to non-immersive but network-enabled platforms, including PCs, and PDAs.
 RAVE is 'resource-aware' so that the rendering platform and the visual representation will be determined dynamically by factors such as the client capabilities and the network bandwidth.

-The Grid is becoming more and more important in visualization, particularly when computational resources required for real time interaction in a virtual environment are not locally available.
-Also, the popular component-based programming paradigm, which has been adopted by many visualization systems such as VTK, AVS and OpenDX, can make use of Grid resources.
-This allows different computation steps of a visualization pipeline to be distributed around the globe [98].
-In particular, the gViz project [55] has extended IRIS Explorer to work in a Grid computing framework, with authentication to allow remote execution of modules being handled by the Globus toolkit.
+The Grid is becoming more and more important in the field of visualization, particularly when computational resources required for real time interaction in a virtual environment are not locally available.
+Also the popular component-based programming paradigm, which has been adopted by many visualization systems such as VTK, AVS and OpenDX, can make use Grid resources.
+This allows different computation steps of a visualization pipeline to be distributed around the globe [SB03].

 3.4.3.
-Collaborative virtual environments
+Collaborative Virtual Environments